 Historical records matching Hubert Cecil Wine, Judge

-About Hubert Cecil Wine
+About Hubert Cecil Wine, Judge

 Hubert C. Wine (3 April 1922 - 15 November 2011) was a solicitor, District Court judge and prominent member of the Irish Jewish community who served as the chairman of the Jewish Representative Council of Ireland for fourteen years.